Baumgartner Restoration

 Baumgartner Fine Art Restoration, commonly known as Baumgartner Restoration, is a Chicago-based art conservation studio operating a YouTube channel of the same name.

 History

-In 1978, Rene Agass Baumgartner established the studio in Chicago; his son Julian took over the studio after Agass' death in 2011 at age 63.
+In 1978, Rene Agass Baumgartner established the studio in Chicago.
+He was born in Switzerland and had studied at both the Luzerne Academy of Art and École des Beaux-Arts.
+His son Julian, who had begun working with him in 2000, took over the studio after Agass' death in 2011 at age 63.
 In 2016, Julian started a YouTube channel documenting himself restoring various artworks, becoming well-received and attracting media coverage.